wzpan/comment.js/README.md

 example:

-<div id="comment-thread"></div>
+<div id="comment-thread"><p>You won't see this from README.
+Please visit <a href="http://wzpan.github.io/comment.js">the project homepage</p>.</div>
 <div id="loading-spin"></div>

 ### 4. Recent Comment List

 In this section I will describe on how to generate a recent comment list for your site.

-Firstly, Write a div for placing the recent comment list.
+Firstly, write a div for placing the recent comment list.

 ``` html
 <div id="recent-comments"></div>